MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 # Preparing for AMS retirement: AVI migration and updating guide

-Azure Video Indexer (AVI) used Azure Media Services (AMS) for encoding, packaging, and streaming of media assets.
+Azure AI Video Indexer (AVI) used Azure Media Services (AMS) for encoding, packaging, and streaming of media assets.
 AMS announced that it's retiring on June 30, 2024.
 Therefore, AVI is removing the dependency on AMS.

 To continue using AVI, between February 15 and June 30 2024, you must take the following steps to transition away from their current AVI account AMS dependency: